llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 The C++ language requires that declarations of the same entity in different translation units have the same definition, which is known as the One Definition Rule (ODR).
-Prior to modules, the compiler was not able to perform strong ODR violation checking because it only sees one translation unit at a time.
-Now, with use of modules, the compiler can perform checks for ODR violations across translation units.
+Without modules, the compiler cannot perform strong ODR violation checking because it only sees one translation unit at a time.
+With the use of modules, the compiler can perform checks for ODR violations across translation units.

 However, the current ODR checking mechanisms are not perfect.
 There are a significant number of false positive ODR violation diagnostics, where the